hahnlab/CAFE5/README.md

     each category are given their own section in this file.
 In this case, ony the fastest families are printed.

+    IMPORTANT!
+If you want to view only gene families with significant changes mapped onto the branch on which the change occurred, simple parsing can be employed using grep e.g.:

+        echo $'#nexus\nbegin trees;'>Significant_trees.tre
+        grep "*" _model_\_asr.tre >>Significant_trees.tre
+        echo "end;">>Significant_trees.tre

+    Open this file in Dendroscope or a similar program and you can view the tree with only families exhibiting a significant change mapped onto the branch on which the change occurred.

 -   _model_\_family\_results.txt

     The file will be named Base\_family\_results.txt or